-As a specialist mortgage broker that arranges finance for the hospitality (Travel and Tourism) business sector, we receive many early stage enquiries relating to the purchase of existing or start-up Guest Houses and B&Bs.
-These are some of the questions we are asked and might be useful to you.
+We receive many early stage enquiries from the travel and tourism sectors.
+A popular approach is to purchase an existing or start-up guest houses and B&B’s.
+Here are just a few of the questions we are asked that might be useful to you.

 In the case of an applicant with no previous experience applying for a loan to purchase a Guest House, the lender would be looking for transferable business skills that would indicate that the operator could reasonably maintain profit at the current level.
 In the case of lifestyle change applicants, with no direct experience in the hospitality business sector, capacity is a particularly important consideration for any commercial lender.